graphcore/examples/applications/popart/resnext_inference/README.md

 ### Running the model

+This application can run over multiple IPUs.
+It does this by creating multiple PopART `inference Session`s, each of which uses one ONNX model and processes a fraction of the total batch of data.
+The size of the data that is used by one model is called the `micro batch size`.
+The total batch size used will therefore be `micro-batch-size * num-ipus`.

 **1) Download the model**

-To download the pretrained ResNext101 model from Cadene’s pretrained models repository (https://github.com/Cadene/pretrained-models.pytorch#resnext), convert it to ONNX format, and create a copy with chosen batch size (in this example a batch size of 6), run:
+To download the pretrained ResNext101 model from Cadene’s pretrained models repository (https://github.com/Cadene/pretrained-models.pytorch#resnext), convert it to ONNX format, and create a copy with chosen micro batch size (in this example a micro batch size of 6), run:

 ```
-(popart) $ python get_model.py --batch-size 6
+(popart) $ python get_model.py --micro-batch-size 6
 ```

-This will populate `models/resnext101_32x4d/`.
-Rerun this script to create additional ONNX protobufs for every batch size you intend to use.
+This will add the configured model to the directory `models/resnext101_32x4d/`.

 **2) Run the model**

-Now you can run the model on the partitioned data.
+Now you have set up the data and created the model you can run the model on the partitioned data.
+The entry point is `resnext_inference_launch.py`.
+This takes the batch size, which is the sum of all micro batch sizes over all the IPUs you are using.

 ```
-(popart) $ python resnext_inference_launch.py --batch_size 6
+(popart) $ python resnext_inference_launch.py --batch_size 48 --num_ipus 8
 ```

 Logging data, including throughput, is written per subprocess in `logs/` and aggregated over all subprocesses in stdout.
-Outputs are fetched but not written to file.
+Inference results are fetched but not written to file.
 This can be changed in 'resnext101.py', where outputs are saved as `results`.

 ## Options